Today's Articles

 Edwards was born in east St. Louis, Illinois.
 He is the son of Harold Thomas Barksdale Edwards of Pine Bluff, Arkansas, and Adelaide (Cruise) Edwards in Hattiesburg, MS. Edwards graduated from East St. Louis Senior High School.
 An exceptional athlete, he was awarded an athletic scholarship to San Jose State University in 1960.
 He had been a discus thrower on the school’s track team and witnessed firsthand the racial inequities on campus and how they extended into the classroom.

 Blacks were limited in what they were allowed to study.
-The basic wisdom was that blacks were natural athletes, so that we could cut it in physical education.
+The essential wisdom was that blacks were natural athletes, so we could cut it in physical education.
 Blacks could study social welfare or criminology because they would always be criminals and welfare recipients but weren’t allowed the same freedom to enroll in more academically challenging and less applied fields.
 Segregation at San Jose State University stretched beyond the classroom; black students were not allowed to be housed in facilities approved by the University for fear that the white students would move out.
 Blacks had no access to simple places such as the campus recreation hall or a restaurant.
 After graduating with honors from San Jose State, Edwards enrolled in the graduate program at Cornell University as a Woodrow Wilson Fellowship, earning his Ph.D. in Sociology.
 He turned down tryouts with the Minnesota Vikings and San Diego Chargers to pursue his Master's.

 The cancellation led the university to reform its athletic program, addressing many of the UBSA's concerns.
 The UBSA transformed itself into the Olympic Project for Human Rights (OPHR), an organization designed to boycott the 1968 Summer Olympics.
 Edwards was the lead organizer and public face of the OPHR.
 Despite much public criticism, personal threats, and constant FBI surveillance, Edwards and the OPHR led a successful boycott of the New York Athletic Club Indoor Track Classic.
 OPHR also led anti-apartheid protests that prevented South Africa from reinstating into the Olympic Games.
 The most eminent point of the OPHR protest came in October 1968, at the Mexico City Summer Olympics, when Tommie Smith and John Carlos shocked the world by protesting against racism and human oppression with a Black-gloved fist salute while standing on the winners’ podium.